H0mire/FACETpy/docs/source/Getting Started/full_correction_example.rst

 Before applying AAS, ensure you have the following:

 - MNE-Python installed in your environment.
-- Having installed the rest of the necessary packages.
+- The rest of the necessary packages installed.
-- An EEG dataset imported with the analyis Framework
+- An EEG dataset imported with the analysis Framework

-Installation of necessary packages can be done using pip:
+You can install the necessary packages using pip:

 .. code-block:: bash